 Figure 7.
-Blade surface static pressure distribution near blade tip.
+Blade surface static pressure distribution near the blade tip.

-where the Pt2,m is the mixed-out averaged total pressure at X/Ca = 1.3.
+where Pt2,m is the mixed-out averaged total pressure at X/Ca = 1.3.
 The mixed-out value was obtained according to the procedure proposed by Prassad [26].

 Small tip clearance

-The influences of the groove on the flow behavior and loss generation in the cascade with the small tip clearance will be discussed.
+In this section, we discuss the influences of the groove on the flow behaviour and loss generation in the cascade with a small tip clearance.